THUDM/CogCoM/README.md

 1. **General Multi-Round Dialogue**: Say whatever you want.

-2. **Chain of Manipulations** : run evidential visual reasoning explicitly.
+2. **Chain of Manipulations** : Explicitly launching CoM reasoning.

     - We randomly add launching prompts to the CoM chains for solving meticulous visual problems, so you can explicitly let CogCoM to run with CoM mechanism, by adding the following launching prompt (we randomly generate numerous launching prompts for flexibility, see `com_dataset.py` for all details):